EDPLab/Partially_Observed_D2C/README.md

 - Matlab 2018 or later
 - MuJoCo 200 Windows x64 version

   Authors: Ran Wang, Raman Goyal.

+  The algorithm is the implementation of the work in the paper "Information State based Reinforcement Learning for the Control of Partially Observed Nonlinear Systems" Arxiv: https://arxiv.org/pdf/2107.08086